ESP: Spanish Literature and Culture

 This course will investigate the ways in which films participate in and create debates about the relationship between national identification, class, and gender.
 No knowledge of Spanish is required; taught in English.

-Gen Ed Attribute: Arts Distributive Requirement, Foreign Language Culture Cluster, Spanish Culture Cluster.
+Gen Ed Attribute: Arts Distributive Requirement, Spanish CC (select both)

 Distance education offering may be available.